The new year was said to begin in darkness, in the northern traditions.

 My friend and her husband did commit to a new member of the household.
 He was met with much skepticism, but is now mostly accepted.
 He’s a very beta adolescent, who makes the old ones in the house feel glad we’re not that idiotic anymore.

-The less traveled high country and spring-fed waters were almost sterile in their purity, but soon engulfed in smoke.
+The less traveled high country and spring-fed waters were almost sterile in their purity, but soon engulfed in the smoke of another forest fire.
 I felt like I made it in and then out before things were really and truly unpleasant, as seems to happen.
 What a strange dance.
 If there are spirits and angels involved, I wish I knew to what end.

 We also have almost half a pig in our freezer, which was butchered in the back yard of a house in a neighborhood I used to walk in, and that I always admired.
 It was a true coincidence to be there and talk of people I once knew in that town, while observing the manifestation of hate and lies and envy–all while going through the motions of a hallowed tradition of folkways and food.
 The old man who owns the house, who was being ‘protected’ by nonsensical medical interventions, came out to see me, and pointed out the beauty of a flaming orange maple tree next door.
 What else can you say?